FMIA Week 9: ‘Lamar The Dude’ As Ravens Topple Pats, Shifting The NFL Landscape At Season’s Halfway Point

 No team has used Compensatory Picks, and the draft, better than Baltimore recently.
 In the last 10 drafts, Baltimore has a league-high 83 picks in rounds one through six.
 (For this exercise, I’ve excluded seventh-round picks, which are nearly equal to college free-agents.
 Minnesota, for instance, has had 24 seventh-round picks in the last 10 drafts, and only one has been a regular contributor.)
 Baltimore’s been consistently cool about letting big-money free-agents leave when it’s their time and using Compensatory Picks for replenishment.
 In the last 10 drafts, seven Ravens Compensatory Picks in rounds four, five and six have become regular starters, including guard Bradley Bozeman, tight end Nick Boyle and pass-rusher Pernell McPhee (before being hurt in October) on the current team.

-The collection of picks has allowed Baltimore to spend a fifth-round pick for 10 games of Marcus Peters and consider it a bargain; Peters will be a free-agent after the season, and has fortified a need position at corner; in his first game with Baltimore, Peters had a pick-six off Russell Wilson.
+The collection of picks has allowed Baltimore to spend a fifth-round pick for 10 games on Marcus Peters and consider it a bargain; Peters will be a free-agent after the season, and has fortified a need position at corner; in his first game with Baltimore, Peters had a pick-six off Russell Wilson.
 So the addition of Jackson, and DeCosta’s emphasis on the team being built to last, should make Baltimore a contender for a while.
-As for this season, the Ravens have played both New England and Kansas City well recently.
+As for this season, the Ravens have played well vs. both New England and Kansas City.
 No one in the locker room was ready to anoint Baltimore as the team to beat, and lots can happen in two months.
 But this is a strong offensive team that should be able to make up for some defensive blips.

 2001: Lost to Miami 30-10 in Week 4.